lumaxis/windows-development-environment/README.md

 ```

 #### NPM
-You just installed Node, which means that you also installed a slightly outdated version of npm. npm@3 is currently in development and offers a bunch of benefits for Windows users.
-You probably want to upgrade to npm, at least version 5.6.
+You just installed Node, which means that you also installed a slightly outdated version of npm.
+You probably want to upgrade npm.

 ```
 npm install -g npm-windows-upgrade